How to Install Apache Maven on Debian 12/11/10

 Let’s dissect this command:

-• The | (pipe) captures the output of the command on its left and utilizes it as the input for the command on its right.
+(pipe) captures the output of the command on its left and utilizes it as the input for the command on its right. - The

-This command essentially generates the maven.sh file with the crucial environment variables, thus eliminating the need to manually open and edit the file.
+This command generates the maven.sh file with the crucial environment variables, thus eliminating the need to manually open and edit the file.

 Step 6: Enabling the Apache Maven Environment

 Having defined the environment variables, we must activate them.
 This will be achieved by sourcing the script file we’ve just created.
-Sourcing a script file signifies executing the file in the current shell, thereby making the environment variables available in your active session.
+Sourcing a script file signifies executing the file in the current shell, making the environment variables available in your active session.
 Source the script file using the subsequent command:

 source /etc/profile.d/maven.sh

-Step 7: Verifying the Installation
+Step 7: Verifying Apache Maven source Installation

 mvn -version